 It is not particularly impossible for hackers to intercept the transmission of the cardholders’ data over the open, public networks and it is very important to protect the app’s private data from them.
 One way to do that is through encryption of the data.

-App development companies should use strong security protocols and cryptography like TLS/SSL or IPSec or SSH for safeguarding the cardholders’ sensitive data during its transmission over public network.
+App development companies should use strong security protocols and cryptography like TLS/SSL Pinning in iOS app and Android solutions safeguarding the cardholders’ sensitive data during its transmission over public network.

 Unprotected PANs should never be sent by the end users’ messaging technologies.